-When configuring your Gmail account in Outlook (or other mail clients such as Thunderbird and Mail apps on (older) smartphones), you might run into continues password prompts or sync errors.
+When configuring your Gmail account in Outlook (or other mail clients such as Thunderbird and Mail apps on (older) smartphones), you may run into continuous password prompts or sync errors.

-As a result, you’ll get Send/Receive errors (0x800CCC0E) and could get prompted for your Gmail password again in Outlook and the login will fail even when you supply the correct password.
+As a result, you’ll get Send/Receive errors (0x800CCC0E) and could get prompted for your Gmail password again in Outlook and the login could fail even when you supply the correct password.

-Another way to go would be to enable “2-Step Verification”.
+The way to go is to enable “2-Step Verification” for your Google Account.
 This is a bit more work but also quite a bit more secure and highly recommended.

 For step-by-step instructions to set this up see: Outlook and 2-Step Verification for Gmail accounts.